zmalosh/zmalosh.github.io/index.md

   + Would 2019 Fulham be EPL, Championship, or some fraction of both?
   + Are promotion and relegation treated the same?
 If going down, a team may be more likely to sell off players when compared to the buying practices of teams being promoted.
 + Geographic considerations - teams tend to transact with leagues near them
-  + How do same-country transfers count?
+  + How do same-country transactions count?
+Same-league transactions?
-  + How do same-league transfers count?
   + Are there distance considerations?
 It is easier to scout other teams near you, especially on a limited budget.
   + Do culturally similar countries count less?
     + Will former USSR countries transact more with Russia due to cultural similarities?